 PIP is similar to medical payments, however, it typically has higher comprehensive coverage, higher coverage limits, and the premium for it is higher.
 It also usually involves a deductible.

-There are 22 states that require you to have PIP coverage.
+Twenty-two states require you to have PIP coverage.
 It also provides medical expenses, 60-80% of lost wages, and funeral expenses.

 PIP kicks in before your medical payment or your health insurance payments.